Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 The fragmentation parameters are different for uplink and downlink fragmentation sessions and are successively described in the next sections.

+## DTag
+A LoRaWAN device cannot interleave several fragmented SCHC datagrams.
+This one bit field is used to distinguish two consecutive fragmentation sessions.

+_Note_: While it is used to recover faster from transmitions erros, it SHALL not be considered as the only way to distinguish two fragmentation sessions.

 ### Uplink fragmentation: From device to SCHC gateway

 In that case the device is the fragmentation transmitter, and the SCHC gateway